 • Join the SHANK2 Foundation Facebook group

-• Participate in one of our monthly virtual meet-ups for families.
+• Participate in one of our virtual meet-ups for families.

 • See a doctor specializing in SHANK2 at one of our partner clinics (USA, France, Israel, China)

-• Participate in the third annual SHANK2 Day on December 10, 2023
+• Participate in the our annual SHANK2 Day meeting each fall.

 News and Events